DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>The sound of the outside world returns—the voices of the Vistani, the crackling of the bonfire, the whisper of the wind, and the lapping of the waves against the shore of the pool.
 Light, grey and insubstantial, filters in once more through the canvas walls of the tent, and you feel yourselves breathe for the first time since the reading began.
 Beyond the tent’s walls, you think you can hear the sound of footsteps approaching.</p>
 <p>Madam Eva says nothing.
 She only regards you silently with dark, heavy eyes.</p></div>

-Madam Eva refuses to elaborate on the players’ readings or provide any additional information or assistance.
-If asked to, she says only, “The threads of Fate cannot be beckoned like a servant or conjured like a magician’s trick.
-I see only what the cards show me, and no more.”
+Madam Eva refuses to elaborate on the players' readings or provide any additional information or assistance.
+If asked to, she says only, "The threads of Fate cannot be beckoned like a servant or conjured like a magician's trick.
+I see only what the cards show me, and no more."
 Before the players leave, she whispers to them again to tell no one of what they have just heard.

 **_Milestone_**.
 Receiving the Tarokka reading completes a story milestone.
-When the party exits Madam Eva’s tent, award each player 500 XP.
+When the party exits Madam Eva's tent, award each player 500 XP.

 ## C4c.
 Vistani Hospitality
-Upon exiting Madam Eva’s tent, the players find two other Vistani waiting outside of the tent: a woman named Eliza and a man named Arturi Radanavich.
+Upon exiting Madam Eva's tent, the players find two other Vistani waiting outside of the tent: a woman named Eliza and a man named Arturi Radanavich.
 Stanimir joins the group a few moments later.

 Unless the players intervene, the conversation unfolds as follows:

 * Eliza greets the players immediately, giving them a warm welcome to the Tser Pool Encampment.
 * As Stanimir approaches, Eliza clicks her tongue and scolds him for his lack of hospitality, noting that the players seem to have traveled a long way.
-* Stanimir amusedly reminds Eliza that fate waits for no one, but nonetheless invites the players to rest their weary feet at the camp’s central fire, offering wine, food, and song should the players join.
+* Stanimir amusedly reminds Eliza that fate waits for no one, but nonetheless invites the players to rest their weary feet at the camp's central fire, offering wine, food, and song should the players join.
 * If the players accept and move to accompany Stanimir, Arturi hesitates, then asks if the players would mind if he accompanied them.
 He notes that he has heard that they have just arrived from Barovia, and he is curious to hear news from the village.
 (He adds, somewhat awkwardly, that it has been some time since he had last shared a Vistani fire, and apologizes for imposing upon them and the others.)

 > [!profile]+ **Arturi and Eliza**
 >
 > **Arturi Radanavich**, a cursed Vistana, arrived at the Tser Pool encampment two weeks after Strahd's reawakening.
 (See **The Curse of Arturi Radanavich** below for more information about Arturi's presence in Barovia and his connection to Dr. Rudolph van Richten.)
 Arturi is a quiet, soft-spoken man in his late thirties with a distant, almost absent-minded countenance and a near-painful sincerity.
 >
-> Meanwhile, **Eliza**, one of Strahd’s spies, has heard that outsiders have entered the pool from beyond the Mists, and hopes to glean information about their goals, capabilities, and weaknesses.
-(Eliza had hoped to eavesdrop on the players’ Tarokka reading as well, but was foiled by Madam Eva’s foresight.)
+> Meanwhile, **Eliza**, one of Strahd's spies, has heard that outsiders have entered the pool from beyond the Mists, and hopes to glean information about their goals, capabilities, and weaknesses.
+(Eliza had hoped to eavesdrop on the players' Tarokka reading as well, but was foiled by Madam Eva's foresight.)
 >
 > In sharp contrast to Arturi, Eliza is a cheery, excitable woman in her early thirties, always glad to insert herself into a conversation with a brash or witty comment.

 > [!lore]+ **The Curse of Arturi Radanavich**
 >
-> ***Dark Beginnings.*** Twenty years ago, when Arturi Radanavich was only seventeen, several members of his extended family amongst the Radanavich caravan invited him on a “hunting trip.”
+> ***Dark Beginnings.*** Twenty years ago, when Arturi Radanavich was only seventeen, several members of his extended family amongst the Radanavich caravan invited him on a "hunting trip."
 Awkward, lonesome, and desperate for connection, Arturi accepted their invitation gratefully.
 >
-> It wasn’t long, however, before Arturi learned the true nature of their hunt.
+> It wasn't long, however, before Arturi learned the true nature of their hunt.
 His uncle, a man named Radu Radanavich and the leader of the caravan, had recently seen his son, Ionel, fall deathly ill.
-When the Vistani’s treatments proved fruitless, Radu had taken Ionel to a healer in a nearby village—a doctor named Rudolph van Richten.
-Ionel, however, had died under Van Richten’s care, and a vengeful and grieving Radu sought to visit his pain upon Van Richten in turn.
+When the Vistani's treatments proved fruitless, Radu had taken Ionel to a healer in a nearby village—a doctor named Rudolph van Richten.
+Ionel, however, had died under Van Richten's care, and a vengeful and grieving Radu sought to visit his pain upon Van Richten in turn.
 >
-> Arturi felt bewildered and afraid—but each time he thought to open his mouth, he imagined the insults and jeers of his cousins or Uncle Radu’s smoldering glare.
-And so, Arturi watched silently as his family kidnapped Van Richten’s fourteen-year-old son, Erasmus, spirited him away to a darkened mire, and sold him to the vampire lord Baron Metus.
+> Arturi felt bewildered and afraid—but each time he thought to open his mouth, he imagined the insults and jeers of his cousins or Uncle Radu's smoldering glare.
+And so, Arturi watched silently as his family kidnapped Van Richten's fourteen-year-old son, Erasmus, spirited him away to a darkened mire, and sold him to the vampire lord Baron Metus.
 >
-> It wasn’t long after Erasmus was sold that Van Richten tracked the Vistani caravan down, ambushing the d’Avenirs—a Vistani husband and wife who then traveled with the Radanaviches and had aided Radu in his vengeance—and demanding to know where his son had been taken.
-Arturi later learned that Van Richten had spared the d’Avenirs’ lives—a mercy that would not last forever.
+> It wasn't long after Erasmus was sold that Van Richten tracked the Vistani caravan down, ambushing the d'Avenirs—a Vistani husband and wife who then traveled with the Radanaviches and had aided Radu in his vengeance—and demanding to know where his son had been taken.
+Arturi later learned that Van Richten had spared the d'Avenirs' lives—a mercy that would not last forever.
 >
 > Three years later, Van Richten returned, grim-faced and surrounded by a swarm of ravenous undead.
-His son Erasmus had died—transformed into a vampire spawn and killed by Van Richten’s own hand.
-Torn by fury and grief, Van Richten released the undead horde upon the Radanavich caravan, howling, “Undead take you as you have taken my son!”
+His son Erasmus had died—transformed into a vampire spawn and killed by Van Richten's own hand.
+Torn by fury and grief, Van Richten released the undead horde upon the Radanavich caravan, howling, "Undead take you as you have taken my son!"
 >
-> Arturi alone survived, hiding himself away in his grandmother’s magical trunk.
+> Arturi alone survived, hiding himself away in his grandmother's magical trunk.
 When he finally emerged, hours later, he found the encampment shattered, his family slaughtered—and Van Richten nowhere to be found.
 >
-> ***Arturi's Curse.*** Arturi soon learned, however, that Van Richten’s vengeful words had taken on a life of their own, clinging to him like a burial shroud.
-“Undead take you,” Van Richten had promised—and so they did, pursuing Arturi wherever he went.
-The Vistani banished him from their camps after dusk, naming him *mortu*, or “outcast,” a word that can also be more directly translated as “living dead.”
-No village gave Arturi sanctuary; no town’s walls would protect him.
+> ***Arturi's Curse.*** Arturi soon learned, however, that Van Richten's vengeful words had taken on a life of their own, clinging to him like a burial shroud.
+"Undead take you," Van Richten had promised—and so they did, pursuing Arturi wherever he went.
+The Vistani banished him from their camps after dusk, naming him *mortu*, or "outcast," a word that can also be more directly translated as "living dead."
+No village gave Arturi sanctuary; no town's walls would protect him.
 >
 > For eighteen years Arturi evaded his eternal pursuers, even as he desperately searched for a way to escape the clutches of his curse.
 Finally, shortly after Strahd's reawakening, he traveled to Barovia, where he sought the counsel of the Vistana seer Madam Eva.
 "Find the man who forged your fetters," she told him.
 "His final breath will set you free."
 >
 > Arturi has ranged across Barovia several times since then in search of Van Richten.
 On one occasion, he even recovered a supply cache, containing a half-written manuscript and a small assortment of weapons.
 He has been unable, however, to locate the doctor himself.
 >
 > Arturi has often returned to Madam Eva's camp to enjoy her hospitality—but stays no longer than dusk each time.
-For the walking dead never rest, and Arturi dare not lead them to Tser Pool . . .
+For the walking dead never rest, and Arturi dare not lead them to Tser Pool …
 >
 > **Source:** Wise, David. _Van Richten's Guide to the Vistani._ Wizards of the Coast, 1995.

 If the players make their way to the Vistani fire, Eliza—and Arturi, if he is present—introduce themselves.
-Eliza also asks the players’ names in return.
+Eliza also asks the players' names in return.
 (If asked why he has not shared a Vistani fire until recently, Arturi winces and admits only that the situation is complicated.)

 ## C4d.
 The Dancing Fire
 As dusk descends around the campfire, the Vistani serve the players a dinner of a hearty stew of rabbit, potatoes, turnips, lentils, and parsnips alongside hearty chunks of flatbread.
 As they eat, Eliza asks the players about their next destination.
-If the players note that they are headed toward Vallaki or otherwise indicate an interest in staying the night, Stanimir invites them to rest at the camp overnight, noting that the roads can be long and dangerous beyond Madam Eva’s wagons.
+If the players note that they are headed toward Vallaki or otherwise indicate an interest in staying the night, Stanimir invites them to rest at the camp overnight, noting that the roads can be long and dangerous beyond Madam Eva's wagons.

-If he hasn’t already, Arturi asks the players for news from Barovia, inquiring specifically whether they have encountered a man named Rudolph van Richten.
+If he hasn't already, Arturi asks the players for news from Barovia, inquiring specifically whether they have encountered a man named Rudolph van Richten.
 If asked about his interest, Arturi notes quietly that Van Richten is an acquaintance friend of his, and that he had recently heard a rumor that he had been seen traveling to Barovia.
 Arturi is unsure whether he believes Van Richten to be dead, but suspects that he still lives—if for no other reason than that he has heard the old man is impressively hard to kill.

 After dinner, Stanimir cheerfully informs the players that, as guests at a Vistani fire, they are now expected to play the Game of Stories, and asks whether the players will accept.
 To play, each participant must put up a wager, which can be an object of small monetary, intellectual, or sentimental value.
-Each participant must then share a story to make a man “laugh or weep.”
+Each participant must then share a story to make a man "laugh or weep."
 Each time a story is told, the other participants in the game must guess whether the story is truth, falsehood, or both.
 At the end of the game, the participant with the most correct guesses wins the pot.

-If the players accept the challenge, Eliza, Arturi, and [[Non-Player Characters#Ireena Kolyana|Ireena]] also offer to join the game.
-The participants’ wagers are as follows:
+If the players accept the challenge, Eliza, Arturi, and [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Ireena Kolyana|Ireena]] also offer to join the game.
+The participants' wagers are as follows:

-* **Stanimir** wagers a worn deck of Tarokka cards that once belonged to his late wife. (“They’ve sat unused and dusty in my wagon for long enough,” he says with a sad smile.
-“I think she’d like it if they were out in the world again.”)
+* **Stanimir** wagers a worn deck of Tarokka cards that once belonged to his late wife. ("They've sat unused and dusty in my wagon for long enough," he says with a sad smile.
+"I think she'd like it if they were out in the world again.")
 * **Eliza** wagers a collapsible brass spyglass with a small, maneuverable mirror, allowing the user to peer around corners.
 * **Arturi** wagers a short manuscript on werewolves authored by Dr. Rudolph van Richten.
 * **Ireena** wagers a painted wooden hairclip in the shape of a sunflower that she once wore as a child.